 Arlington Echo encourages keeping our outdoor activities outdoors-even in the rain-but in the case of severe weather (thunder, severe cold, etc.), the rain location for this activity will be in the lower Resource Lab.
-The alternate activity is the Indoor Fish Adaptations lesson.
-Students will design their own fish using craft materials provided.
-(See Build a Fish lesson plan.)
-You'll find aquariums with fish and reptiles representative of those found in habitats like Indian Creek.
+The alternate activity is Microorganisms.
+This lesson is located on the Arlington Echo website (www.ArlingtonEcho.org) or will also be available to you when you arrive for training at Arlington Echo.